hasura/graphql-engine/docs/graphql/cloud/guides/environments.rst

 .. note::

     Using Hasura's migration system is optional.
 In case you are comfortable or familiar using other database migration tooling, you can continue to use that to manage your database schema.
-To disable Hasura's migrations, you can do so via the Console served by the CLI.
-    Head to the ``Data`` -> ``Migrations`` tab and switch off the toggle ``Allow Postgres schema changes via console``.

 Setting up a project on the Hasura CLI
 **************************************